 GRDC have invested in a suite of irrigation research projects across the southern irrigation zones, including projects looking to develop and validate soil amelioration and agronomic practices for irrigated grain crops as well as maximising the dollar return per megalitre of water

-To tie these research projects more closely with farmer needs, new farmer-driven irrigation discussion groups have been established right across the southern region to enable farmers to be more actively involved in the irrigated grains research process
+To tie these research projects more closely with farmer needs, farmer-driven irrigation discussion groups have been established across the southern region to enable farmers to be more actively involved in the irrigated grains research process

 The Riverine Plains Irrigation Discussion Group has been established to help farmers learn from one-another, build new peer and industry networks, gain access to the latest research data and provide the opportunity to shape project trial work to ensure it is relevant and meeting local needs